-To regain control of your bladder, there might be diet and lifestyle changes you can make to help ease the tension (sorry, had to).
+To regain control of your bladder, there might be diet and lifestyle changes you can make to help ease the tension.
 For example, avoid things that irritate your bladder, such as caffeine, tobacco, alcohol, artificial sweeteners and spicy foods.
 Avoid feminine deodorant products, which can irritate the urethra.
 Exercise for at least 30 minutes a day, five days a week, and drink six to eight glasses of water daily.
-(This may sound counterproductive, but not drinking enough water can irritate the bladder and make incontinence worse, according to University of Maryland Medical Center.)
+(This may sound counterproductive, but not drinking enough water can irritate the bladder and make incontinence worse.)

 Kegel exercises help strengthen pelvic floor muscles and improve bladder control.
 This involves squeezing the pelvic muscles as you would if you were trying to hold it, counting to 10 and then relaxing.
 Repeat this process 20 times, three to four times a day.
 Or, if you’re like me and the process makes you giggle, add some pelvic strengthening yoga moves into your day.

 For women with stress UI, the ACP recommends Kegel exercises and against drug therapy.
 For women with urgency UI, they recommend bladder training and medication only if the training is unsuccessful.
-For mixed UI, they recommend a cocktail of Kegel exercises with bladder training, and if you’re obese with UI, weight loss and exercise.
+For mixed UI, they recommend a combination of Kegel exercises and bladder training, and if you’re obese with UI, weight loss and exercise.